hackeryarn/fcc-tracker/README.md

 # freeCodeCamp Tracker DEPRECATED

-**FreecodeCamp moved to using React which prevents the application from scraping the web contents.
+**FreecodeCamp moved to using React which prevents this application from scraping the web contents.
 However, this project still serves as an example of a full stack Clojure project.**

 I built this tool in order to track the progress of FreeCodeCamp.
 If you are in an organization